ymophen/DM-All-DISCORD/README.md

 - Login with github on repl.it
 - Fork this repo so you see it on your account
 - Create a new repl and choose the forked repo
-- Use Uptimerobot to ping your repl every 5 Minutes to keep it running 24/7